maibennett/sta235/exampleSite/content/Syllabus/_index.en.md

 <a href="https://t.e2ma.net/click/7zhfmf/nwp3gbo/3w0c1bb" style='text-align: center'> "UT strongly encourages all members of our community to <b>get vaccinated</b> if they are able to do so"</a>
 {{% /notice %}}

+- UT is following [this masking guidance](https://utexas.app.box.com/s/wxlmh2jxtiqmx3b74yt9gjsgk6x6kv8l/file/820274516452), and masks are **strongly recommended**, but optional, inside university buildings for vaccinated and unvaccinated individuals.

 - [UHS COVID-19 Information](https://healthyhorns.utexas.edu/coronavirus.html)

 - [Behavior Concerns and COVID-19 Advice Line (BCCAL)](https://safety.utexas.edu/behavior-concerns-advice-line)

-- What to do when there's COVID-19 exposure?
-Check out the information [here](https://healthyhorns.utexas.edu/coronavirus_exposure_action_chart.html)
+- **What to do when there's COVID-19 exposure?** Check out the information [here](https://healthyhorns.utexas.edu/coronavirus_exposure_action_chart.html)

 - Check out [this interactive map of campus](https://trecs.maps.arcgis.com/apps/webappviewer/index.html?id=ea2c74553a09450ebaa4e0093a1d3ef2) where you can get essential resources (e.g. hand sanitizer, free masks, testing, etc.)

-- You can easily get tested through [UT's Proactive Community Testing](https://www.healthyhorns.utexas.edu/coronavirus_proactive_testing.html) (it's quick and painless!).
+- You can easily get tested through **[UT's Proactive Community Testing](https://www.healthyhorns.utexas.edu/coronavirus_proactive_testing.html)** (it's quick and painless!).

 {{% notice warning %}}
 For students that are presenting symptoms or have been in close contact with a COVID-19 confirmed case, the instruction team will make all necessary accomodations until they recover/learn more about their situation.